The song of Aldor has three verses to be sung.

 After the Wizard Wars, Aldor was left in ruin.
 The jun’ri rose up and with the use of faerie collars called durmas, giving them the ability to suppress a wielder’s gifts, they found a way to control the wielder population.
 The White Tower, which had been the seat of power for Aerodyne, was used instead as a way to purge magic from the land.

 The dawn of the Third Age was known as the Great Purge.
+It was a very dark time.
 Wielders were collared.
 Their magic, along with their lives in many cases, were ripped from them.
 During this time, High King Tollin divided Aldor into five provinces in order to keep the land from falling under another tyrannical rule.
 Those kingdoms are Elondria, Cylmar, Keldor, Sidara, and Briston.

 For a thousand years, the jun’ri have ruled and the ven’ae have remained hidden.
-Those born with gifts struggle every day to keep them so.
+Those born with gifts struggle every day to keep them secret.

 The end of the Third Age is approaching and the winds of change are blowing once more.
 Magic is on the rise.
-Those that seek to exploit it, as well as those that seek to defend it, will once again be forced to stand and fight for what they believe is right.
+Those who seek to exploit it, as well as those who seek to defend it, will once again be forced to stand and fight for what they believe is right.

 The last verse has yet to be sung . . .